-Blake Northcott is a Canadian author, screenwriter, and producer.
+Blake Northcott is a Canadian author, screenwriter, teacher, and producer.

 In May 2021, Papa Octopus Productions announced they were producing 'The Omega Artifact', a feature film written and co-produced by Blake Northcott, based on her novella of the same name.